yantar92/video-graph/README.md

 	--nomini: do not plot mini graph

+	--noreddot: do not plot red dot at the last point of the graph

 	input_file: plain text data file, first two columns will be plotted, third column is used as a time to align with video
 ````